 Janet likes creatives.
 And more importantly, they like her.
 So much so that one gay, writer-producer and his straight partner based their most successful TV series on the wacky, twisted—but at the time, for Janet, incredibly traumatic story of their relationship.
 Yes, Janet is the real Grace of Will &… and yes, she and the now phenomenally wealthy and famous Max Mutchnick are still collaborating.
 Not that she asked what he thought of the color she was painting her bathroom.

 And then of course there’s the story of the award-winning copywriter so impressed with Janet’s work that he begged her to marry him.
 He was funny.
 He was creative.
 What else did she (naively) think could possibly matter?
 Alas it didn’t last but together they were very creative.
-Now Ruby is a teenager.
+Time has flown, and Ruby is now launching into adulthood.
 Think Bette Davis meets Lea Michele meets Benazir Bhutto in the body of a vivacious Thumbelina.
 Ruby also gets along well with creatives.
 As long as she gets to be in charge.